arangodb/arangodb/DEPRECATED.md

 * Foxx: Function-based Foxx Queue job types are deprecated and known to cause issues, they will raise a warning if you use them.
 Please use the new script-based job types instead.
 * Foxx: the Foxx sessions option `jwt` is deprecated, it will raise a warning if you use it.
 Please use the `sesssions-jwt` app from the Foxx app store or use the `crypto` module's JWT functions directly.
 * Foxx: the Foxx sessions option `type` is deprecated, it will raise a warning if you use it.
 Please use the options `cookie` and `header` instead.
+* Foxx: the Foxx sessions option `sessionStorageApp` is deprecated, it will raise a warning if you use it.
+Please use the option `sessionStorage` instead.

 ## 2.7